 The EFC C Grade is a qualification set by both the EFC and FIE.
 Referees are required by the FIE to achieve a C Grade in a weapon prior to submission for an FIE refereeing exam in that weapon.

-To be awarded a C Grade a referee must achieve a mark of 4 or 5 in any EFC competitions from an EFC observer within a maximum of 2 seasons.
+To be awarded a C Grade a referee must achieve a mark of 4 or 5 in a minimum of 5 EFC competitions from an EFC observer within a maximum of 2 seasons.
 C Grades are awarded at the end of the EFC Cadet season.
 More Information can be found in the recent information letter (dated June 20th 2018) attached here.

 The role of an EFC observer is to help prepare candidates for any forthcoming FIE exams and improve refereeing knowledge.
 The observer will keep records from having observed referees at EFC competitions and will report back directly to the FIE arbitrage both any concerns and commendations.
 A referee intending to become a successful international referee must ensure they demonstrate professionalism and exemplary behaviour at all times.